ggerganov/llama.cpp/README.md

 ### Build

-In order to build llama.cpp you have three different options.
+In order to build llama.cpp you have four different options.

 - Using `make`:
   - On Linux or MacOS: